Warehouse Operations: Processes, Roles, and Automation

 2. Putaway

 Once goods are received and inspected, the putaway process ensures they are stored safely and efficiently.
 Effective putaway strategies improve storage density, reduce handling costs, and enhance order-picking efficiency.
+Maintaining optimal inventory levels during the putaway process is crucial for streamlining operations and avoiding shortages or excesses.
 Here are some putaway strategies:

 Batch putaway: Goods are collected in the receiving area and moved in batches to their storage locations.
 This can be more efficient than direct putaway for certain types of products or warehouse layouts.